How to Keep Your Drains Clean and Prevent Future Blockages

 1. Make use of a hair catcher

-3. Conduct periodic checks for maintenance cleaning
+3. Do periodic Maintenance cleaning

 Don’ts